7 Parenting Tips That Don't Work

 Tip 6: The best way to slip on ice.
 I read a parenting article that suggested teaching kids to put their dominant hand in their pocket when walking over ice.
 It won’t be used to break a fall, and is therefore less likely to break.
 This was a real head scratcher for me.
 I confess, I haven’t tried it.
 Now, I’m no expert, but it seems that whenever I see a gymnast walking across a balance beam, she has both arms out to keep her balance and keep from falling.
 At any rate, how a cloth pocket is going to keep your hand from breaking once you fall on it in some twisted pretzel-like formation is totally beyond me.

 Tip 7: Allow your child to sleep all night in his own vomit.
 Yeah, I really read that.
 In a parenting magazine.
 This one nearly threw me over the edge.
 The story was about a child that screamed from his crib until he was picked up.
 If a parent didn’t show up, the child would cry until he puked.
 The advice was that the puke wouldn’t kill him and to clean it up in the morning.
 Show the kid who’s boss!
 Okay, let’s assume that you want to teach your child that the world is so cruel and harsh that he can’t even rely on you when he is this upset.
-Let’s pretend the evidence that suggests soothing your child actually teaches him to self-soothe faster is wrong.
+There's ample evidence that soothing your child actually teaches him to self-soothe faster, but let's pretend that is wrong.
 Further still, let’s say that you see nothing wrong with your child sleeping in his own filth (something even wild animals don’t do to their off-spring.)
 From a strictly selfish and practical point of view, do you really want a nursery that smells like vomit?
 Do you really want to look forward to cleaning up bedding, flooring, clothing, and a baby with dried vomit all over him?
 REALLY???
 Yes, there are times when you absolutely need a break, or need to leave him unhappy in his crib for a time.
 But don’t for a second believe that knowingly leaving your child in filth overnight is good parenting advice.

 Bottom-line: don’t be discouraged when you read parenting advice that doesn’t work.
 And if you ever get advice that makes you wonder in your gut whether it really is good or not, it’s not.